Retirement & Investment Planning

 Shari Bevan works with clients who are in both the pre-retirement phase and the post-retirement phase of life.
 Clients in the pre-retirement phase tend to want to increase their wealth accumulation, reduce current income taxes, manage risk exposure, and plan for the transfer of the wealth they have accumulated.
 Clients in the post retirement phase have differing goals and investment time horizons; usually these clients have a lower risk tolerance and desire a lifetime income stream, and preserving wealth tends to become more of a priority.

 Traditional defined benefit pension plans are almost nonexistent in today’s workplace.
 Therefore, employees must rely heavily on contributions to their 401(k) plans, Roth 401(k) plans, IRAs, and Roth IRAs.
-Many people may be unaware of another strategy that can be employed when planning for retirement income.
+Many people may be unaware of another important tax-free strategy that can be employed when planning for retirement income.
+Bevan Wealth & Tax Strategies uses a myriad of investment options to accomplish client goals.

-According to the 2016 Annual Report Board of Trustees of Federal Old Age and Survivors Insurance and Federal Disability Insurance Trust Funds Report, “… annual costs will exceed tax income by 2029 because more baby boomers will cause the number of beneficiaries to rise much faster than the labor force …” It is important people plan for lifetime income during retirement that does not rely substantially on these government sponsored social programs.
+According to the 2023 Annual Report Board of Trustees of Federal Old Age and Survivors Insurance and Federal Disability Insurance Trust Funds Report, “… Social Security’s total cost is projected to be higher than its total income in 2023 and all later years.
+Total cost began to be higher than total income in 2021…” It is important people plan for lifetime income during retirement that does not rely substantially on these government sponsored social programs.

 Who’s Your Sherpa?